ola268/Using-deep-neural-networks-and-particle-swarm-optimization-to-match-a-geometric-model-of-an-object-w/README.md

-# Using deep neural networks and particle swarm optimization to match a geometric model of an object with its image
+# Using deep neural networks and particle swarm optimization to match a geometric model of the car to its image

 This is a slightly modified version of the PSO algorithm taken from https://github.com/Witek-/PSOforOPENCV